Multimodal Fish Feeding Intensity Assessment in Aquaculture: Introduction

 As an alternative to vision-based methods, acoustic measurements can also be used for FFIA.
 In comparison, acoustic measurements are unaffected by illumination changes and occlusions, suitable for round-the-clock 24 hours monitoring, and are often more cost-effective to process \cite{gao2020listen, lin2022eclipse}.
-However, acoustics-based methods can be limited in capturing the physical characteristics related to fish behaviour, and are prone to underwater acoustic noises, thereby degrading the FFIA performance.
+However, acoustics-based methods can be limited in capturing the physical characteristics related to fish behaviour, and are prone to underwater acoustic noises, potentially compromising FFIA performance.

 Exploiting the complementarity between audio and vision has the potential to address their respective limitations.
 However, its potential has not been explored in FFIA.
 In this work, we introduce audio-visual (AV) approaches for FFIA by leveraging pre-trained models for each modality and the methods for fusing the modalities.
 We show the advantages of the multi-modal approaches over the single-modal approaches, especially in noisy environments.
 We also demonstrate that with the multimodal approaches, the computational cost may be increased due to the need for processing the data from the individual modalities simultaneously.
 In addition, the absence of an individual modality can degrade the performance of the overall model.